 The fact that a free version has been vetted by WordPress provides assurance (to me) that there is some kind of quality control.

 A free plugin should ideally be vetted by WordPress.
 WordPress provides an official plugin repository where trusted free plugins can be downloaded.

-If an issue is discovered with a free plugin, WordPress will remove the download from it’s repository.
-Typical issues can be coding that results in a vulnerability but can also be related to other issues as outlined in the WordPress Plugin Guidelines.
+If a serious issue is discovered with a free plugin, WordPress will remove the download from it’s repository.
+Typical issues can be coding that results in a vulnerability or a state of abandonment.
+There are many other reasons why a plugin may be removed, as outlined in the WordPress Plugin Guidelines.

 It’s not a perfect system for being assured that the plugin is safe to install.
 But it’s generally safer than downloading a plugin that is not available through the official WordPress depository.

 There are premium plugins available and those plugins may undergo their own private testing.
 They are generally safe to purchase and download.
 However it may be useful to research the testing and vetting practices before purchasing.

 I’m not totally convinced in the in the wisdom of crowds.
 However I do feel safety in knowing that a WordPress plugin is popular and well vouched for by many users.